MobilityData/gtfs-realtime-bindings/python/UPDATING.md

 1. Add the license header back to the generated source file.

-1. Bump the version number in `setup.py`.
+1. Bump the version number in `pyproject.toml`.

 ## Publishing a new release